Universal Phase Transitions of Matter in Optically Driven Cavities

 where $\bar{\psi}$ and $\psi$ are the creation and annihilation fermion fields for electrons containing the fast degrees of freedom, while the slow degree of freedom $\phi$ considered here is the uniform electron density $n=\langle \bar{\psi}\psi \rangle $ on the sample, and $\hat{\mathbf{p}}=-i\nabla$ acts on the fermion field.
 The $V_{\text{i}}$ term represents electron-impurity scattering, and $V_{\text{ee}}$ is the electron-electron interaction including with those in the gate.
 For notational simplicity, the Planck constant $\hbar$, the elementary charge $e$ and the speed of light $c$ are set to be 1 but will be restored when necessary.

-For a parabolic band $\xi(\mathbf{p})= p^2/(2m)-\mu$ without impurity scattering, there is a quick derivation of the ponderomotive force because the paramagnetic coupling between electrons and light is irrelevant, and the only relevant coupling is the diamagnetic term: $nA^2/(2m)$.
+For a parabolic band $\xi(\mathbf{p})= p^2/(2m)-\mu$ without impurity scattering, there is a quick derivation of the ponderomotive force because the paramagnetic coupling between electrons and light is inconsequential, and the only relevant coupling is the diamagnetic term: $nA^2/(2m)$.
 Taking a derivative with respect to $n$, the ponderomotive force for the electron density is obtained as

 in agreement with \equa{eqn:FP}, where $\alpha'$ is from \equa{eq:alpha}.
 Indeed, this is what we have proved in \equa{eqn:FP} considering that the optical conductivity $\sigma = i ne^2/(m\omega)$ is proportional to $n$.
-This force pushes the carrier density to smaller values so that the cavity photon frequency shifts down.
+The electron-electron interaction does not modify this result owing to the Galilean invariance of a parabolic-band electron liquid in the clean limit~\cite{mah00, Chubukov.2012, Chubukov.2012_2, Sun.2018_third}.
+This ponderomotive force pushes the carrier density to smaller values so that the cavity photon frequency shifts down.
 Therefore, the ponderomotive potential felt by $n$ is simply the step-like potential in \equa{eq:FpVp_step} and \fig{fig:FPcavity}(c) with $\phi$, $\phi_{\text{c}}$ and $\gamma_{\phi}$ replaced by $n$, $n_{\text{c}}$ and $\gamma_{\text{n}}$ whose values are found from the poles of $\alpha'$ in \equa{eq:alpha}.
 The total potential is \equa{eq:FinalV} with the equilibrium term being $ V_0(n)= e^2(n-n_0)^2/(2C) $ where $n_0$ is the equilibrium carrier density, and the charge stiffness $1/C=1/C_0+1/\nu$ is set by the capacitance $C_0=1/(4\pi d)$ between the sample and the gate and the electronic density of states $\nu$ near the fermi surface.
 Therefore, the potential landscape is \fig{fig:FPcavity}(d) with $\phi$ being the carrier density $n$.

 When the carrier density $n$ is shifted to the `resonant density' set by the poles of $\alpha'$ in \equa{eq:alpha}: